Shinnaa/python-projects/stopwatch/README.md

 # Stopwatch Application

-This is a Python-based stopwatch application with a modern GUI built using Tkinter.
-It features a clean and intuitive interface with circular buttons and hover effects.
+A Python-based stopwatch application with a GUI built using Tkinter.

 ## Features
 - **Start/Stop Functionality**: A toggle button to start and stop the timer.